lier0011/job_listings_python_crawler/README.md

 # job_listings_python_crawler

 A coursera project to showcase how to scrape job listings from a popular job search platform.
 At first, I thought I want to scrape the data from de.indeed.com.
-I did some research, analyisis and simple tests using curl on cli, just to check if I can access the website easily.
+I did some research, analysis and simple tests using curl on cli, just to check if I can access the website easily.
+Unfortunately, I always got HTTP 403 forbidden.
 Hence I decided to access other alternative, reed.co.uk.

 Relevant information are going to be extracted, such as: job titles, companies, locations, job descriptions, etc.